Imaging Sciences Nuclear Medicine

 Education

 To become a radiologist, you must first complete a four-year undergraduate degree, followed by four years of medical school.
-After medical school, you must complete a residency program in radiology, which typically takes four years.
-During the residency program, you will receive hands-on training in imaging techniques and gain experience interpreting images.
+After medical school, you must complete a radiology residency, which typically lasts 4 years.
+During the residency program, you’ll receive hands-on training in imaging techniques and gain experience interpreting images.
 After completing the residency program, you may also choose to complete a fellowship program in a specific area of radiology, such as interventional radiology.
 Radiologists must also obtain a license for each state in which they practice.

 Job Responsibilities

 A radiologist is a medical doctor who specializes in diagnosing and treating diseases and injuries using medical imaging techniques.
-They are responsible for interpreting and analyzing medical images such as X-rays, CT scans, MRIs, ultrasounds, and nuclear medicine scans.
+They are responsible for interpreting and analyzing medical images, including X-rays, CT scans, MRIs, ultrasounds and nuclear medicine scans.
 Day-to-day job duties of a radiologist may include:

-• Performing vital functions during exams such as fluoroscopy and biopsies.
+• Performing vital functions during exams, such as fluoroscopy, biopsies, surgical cases, and pain medicine cases

 • Generating detailed reports based on image interpretations to guide patient treatment plans.

-• Ensuring radiation safety and optimize imaging techniques to minimize radiation exposure while maintaining diagnostic quality.
+• Ensuring radiation safety and optimizing imaging techniques to minimize radiation exposure while maintaining diagnostic quality

 Radiographer